9.1 PRIMITIVE EXTRACTION

 All the development of the haulages used to be done by drilling and blasting (fig. 186),

-but by the time I left, 1975, boring machines were staring to be used in main haulages and raises (fig. 187).
+but by the time I left, 1975, boring machines were starting to be used in main haulages and raises (fig. 187).

 Stopes are the section of the mine from where the ore is extracted.
 Since we are dealing with a sedimentary horizon, mine-wise speaking, it has a limited thickness but an unlimited length and width.
 Thus wherever the grade is economical that layer of the rock sequence is entirely removed.
 Figure 188 shows a stope face with the ore exposed.